Gogo Inflight Internet: 2Ku

 2Ku, Gogo's newest technology, uses two Ku-band antennas, one for download and the other for upload.
 Gogo claims that 2Ku will have peak speeds of 70 Mbit/s and has a low-profile 17 cm tall radome.
 Like Ground to Orbit, the Ku-band antennas are manufactured by ThinKom Solutions.
 Aeroméxico was the first airline to commit to using 2Ku.

 Gogo was determined to expand markets for its 2Ku service.
 On November 13, 2015, the company demonstrated 2Ku for two dozen aviation and technology reporters aboard a Boeing 737.
 The system was able to stream high-definition videos.
 It was a small horde of “data-hungry journalists on board all trying to kill the system,” said Jason Rabinowitz, manager of data research for Routehappy.
 Gogo claimed that the service can provide speeds up to 70 megabits per second, with 100 Mbit/s to be available when satellite-beaming techniques are perfected.

 Actual speed is less impressive, as discussed in a TechTimes summary of some journalists' findings during the November 13, 2015 trials.
 "Speedtest rated it at 11.71 Mbit/s downloads, a 656-millisecond ping and uploads of 0.53 Mbit/s on my first try," said Timothy J. Seppala from Engadget.
 He added that one drawback is the ping time, which varies between 500 and 1000 milliseconds.
 The Verge's Chris Welch, meanwhile, observed that upload speeds were almost nonexistent, but stressed that casual Internet users seldom need to upload anything larger than a picture or a Vine video anyway.
 As for streaming, it works brilliantly when [used by] only 18 people."
 Total bandwidth on the media flight was capped at 25 Mbit/s.

 A Gogo press release in September 2015 stated that a Japan Airlines member, JTA, was then the most recent company to order 2Ku connectivity for its 737-800 aircraft.
 More recently, in a November 12, 2015 press release the company indicates that "8 airlines representing more than 550 aircraft have adopted the [2ku] technology for fleet deployment or a trial of the service."
-More specifically, in addition to Aeroméxico which already has 2Ku-equipped jets in the air, Virgin Airlines and Delta Airlines confirmed orders for 2ku service, Gogo CEO Michael Small told Bloomberg Business.
+More specifically, in addition to Aeroméxico which already has 2Ku-equipped jets in the air, Virgin Airlines and Delta Air Lines confirmed orders for 2ku service, Gogo CEO Michael Small told Bloomberg Business.
 More than 1,200 aircraft committed to receiving 2Ku.
 In February 2019, Alaska Airlines announced a rollout of the 2Ku service to their fleet, with a goal of half of their main fleet activated on the service by 2020.
 They claim 2Ku will allow passengers to stream online content.